darioflute/showspectra/README.md

 ## Installation

-Once anaconda (Python 3.x) is installed, do:
+Once anaconda (Python 3.x) is installed, check if you have 'limfit' installed:

+conda install -c astropy limfit

+and then install showspectra:

 conda install -c darioflute showspectra